 Becoming a Pediatric CNA

-Before beginning the required training to earn a CNA license, prospective students must have all of their required paperwork in order.
+Before beginning the required classes to earn a CNA license, prospective students must have all of their required paperwork in order.
 This paperwork includes a high school diploma/GED, ID, social security number, and a clean background check.

 - Obtaining vital signs